mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 [^4]: This is without talking about those criminals who hardcode `gcc` in their build scripts, but this is a rant better left for another day.

+[^5]: In the same fashion, it is also possible to tune the native toolchain for the current machine using a _native file_ and the `--native-file` toggle.

-[^5]: Glibc's builtin name resolution system (NSS) is one of the main culprits, which heavily uses dlopen()/dlsym().
+[^6]: Glibc's builtin name resolution system (NSS) is one of the main culprits, which heavily uses dlopen()/dlsym().
 This is due to its heavy usage of plugins, which is meant to provide support for extra third-party resolvers such as mDNS.

-[^6]: `systemd-nspawn` can also double as a lighter alternative to VMs, using the `--boot` option to spawn an init process inside the container.
+[^7]: `systemd-nspawn` can also double as a lighter alternative to VMs, using the `--boot` option to spawn an init process inside the container.
 See [this very helpful gist](https://gist.github.com/sfan5/52aa53f5dca06ac3af30455b203d3404) to learn how to make bootable containers for distributions based on OpenRC, like Alpine.

-[^7]: Sadly, Alpine for reasons unknown to me, does not ship the static version of certain libraries (like `libfmt`).
+[^8]: Sadly, Alpine for reasons unknown to me, does not ship the static version of certain libraries (like `libfmt`).
 Given that embedding a local copy of third party dependencies is common practice nowadays for C++, this is not too problematic.

+[^9]: The `zig cc` and `zig c++` commands are also good options for cross compiling, thanks to Zig bundling a whole copy of `clang` and parts of Glibc, Musl, libc++, MinGW, ...
+I find it still slightly clunkier than I'd like, but it feels very promising.